 Check out the Intensive Course in more detail here.

 The morning hours are for group classes, while students have the opportunity to enroll in private classes with the teachers in the afternoons.

 You could purchase the course with private classes included, or enroll later when you’re already at the school should you want to add any.
-But keep in mind that private classes are subject to the classroom and teacher availabilities.
+But keep in mind that private classes are subject to classroom and teacher availability.
 So if you decide to enroll last minute, there is a chance that the schedule will not work out in your favor.